-The past several editions of the Ohio Family Trust Company Educational Series have centered on the advantages and reasons why families should consider forming a family trust company (“FTC”).
-This seventh edition will turn its attention to the operational requirements of an Ohio licensed FTC.
+This article addresses the operational requirements of an innovative estate planning tool, an Ohio licensed family trust company.
 Even if launching an unlicensed family trust company, it is considered “best practice” to implement at least some of these operational requirements for fiduciary protection and situs nexus.

 Before discussing the key operational requirements of operating a licensed FTC in Ohio, it is helpful to first discuss the importance of conducting pre-formation due diligence.
 Steps to take during the due diligence period include reviewing any applicable trust documents for successor trustee procedures, any limitations to corporate trustees (i.e. capital or asset under management requirements) and the beneficiary relationships to the proposed Designated Relative.
 To the extent not included in the aforementioned documents, language restricting the transfer of shares of the family-owned company should be considered as well as administrative terms addressing trustee removal, waiver of the duty to diversify family business asset, trust termination provisions and precatory language to guide the FTC as to the Grantor’s distribution intentions.
 Lastly, clear communication and education with family members regarding the forthcoming formation of the FTC is vital to a successful transition.
 This can be done in various ways including, but not limited to, family meetings, utilizing a task force, newsletters, educational videos and individual shareholder meetings.